status-im/help.status.im/docs/en/your-profile-and-preferences/customize-group-chat-notifications.md

 # Customize group chat notifications

-You can customize the messages and mentions notifications you receive in group chats.
-By doing so, you only receive the group chat notifications relevant to you.
+You can choose which message and mention notifications you want to receive for any group chat.
+This helps you only see those notifications that are relevant to you.

 ## Mute notifications in specific group chats